Exclusive!

 new sound film system with which Warner Bros. put an

 end to the silent movies era.
-Such films were shown in
+Such films were shown

-cinemas as a supplement to the main programme.
+in cinemas as a supplement to the main programme.

-After he had sung I Look Into Your
+After he had sung I Look Into

-Garden, Charles Hackett carried on with another
+Your Garden, Charles Hackett carried on with

-ballad, I Heard You Singing, composed by Eric
+another ballad, I Heard You Singing,

-Coates.
-The pianist's name is not known.
+name is not known.

 |